Variant Effect Filters

 The Variant Effect Filters allow filtering variants by consequence, ACMG pathogenicity classes, and whether/how the variant has been classified internally or in clinical variation databases.
 The filters can operate in a Simple or Advanced mode.

-Simple mode
+Simple

 Filter variant list by:

-• Severity of variant effect (High, Moderate, Low, Modifier).
+• Severity of variant effect (High, Moderate, Low, Modifier);

-• CNV Severity is set according to the image below.
+• CNV Severity is set according to the image below;

-Advanced mode
+Advanced

 Further restrict analysis results by:

-• Specific_Main effect_ of the variant on protein structure and function
+• Specific Main effect of the variant on protein structure and function;

 • ACMG Classification (Pathogenic, Likely Pathogenic, Uncertain Significance, Likely Benign, Benign)- ACMG pathogenicity class assigned manually or automatically.
-Note: applicable only for Candidate and Most Likely variants
+Note: applicable only for Candidate and Most Likely variants;

-• ClinVar Known Variants (Pathogenic, Likely Pathogenic, VUS, Likely Benign, Benign, Other) - variant status in ClinVar
+• ClinVar Known Variants (Pathogenic, Likely Pathogenic, VUS, Likely Benign, Benign, Other) - variant status in ClinVar;

-• Custom database Known Variants (Pathogenic, Likely Pathogenic, VUS, Likely Benign, Benign, Other) - variant status in your own curated variant database, including CNVs detected by means of NGS and/or chromosomal microarray.
+• Custom database Known Variants (Pathogenic, Likely Pathogenic, VUS, Likely Benign, Benign, Other) - variant status in your own curated variant database, including CNVs detected by means of NGS and/or chromosomal microarray;

 • Manually Classified Variants - select this option to restrict results to variants from previous cases with user-assigned Pathogenicity.